Madhavan-2701/Bluetooth-Bot/README.md

 # Bluetooth-Bot
-Voice Conrol And Gesture Control Bot Prototype
+Voice Conrol And Gesture Control Bot Prototype.
 I successfully crafted a cutting-edge Bluetooth voice-controlled and gesture  robot using the Raspberry Pi Pico W, showcasing my expertise in both hardware and software integration.
 This innovative project harnesses the power of the Raspberry Pi Pico W microcontroller and Bluetooth technology to enable seamless voice commands for robot navigation and interaction.
 The compact and powerful Pico W facilitates real-time processing of voice inputs, interpreting commands through a custom-built speech recognition algorithm.
 The integration of Bluetooth connectivity allows users to remotely control the robot using a smartphone or any Bluetooth-enabled device.